Mobile Suit Gundam SEED Freedom: Songs

-The main music theme of the film is "Freedom" by Nishikawa and Tetsuya Komuro.
+The main theme song of the film is "Freedom" performed by Nishikawa and Tetsuya Komuro.
 Komuro was pleased to be working with Nishikawa for the first time, especially since he had not done music for a Gundam series since Mobile Suit Gundam: Char's Counterattack.
 The single release of the song was on January 24, 2024.
-The ending theme is "Sarigiwa no Romantics" (去り際のロマンティクス) by See-Saw.
+The ending theme song is "Sarigiwa no Romantics" (去り際のロマンティクス) by See-Saw.
 In addition to using an original illustration drawn by the anime on the jacket, the first production comes in a premium package.
 Fukuda expressed pleasure when working with See-Saw again, as in Seed and Seed Destiny saying the new song has an emotionally moving melody line, a world-building arrangement, and words that connect the characters' feelings.
 Chiaki Ishikawa had contacted Fukuda when she was chosen to make the ending song, which gave her confidence since the director informed her about the cast's feelings and how she would be able to create a theme.
 Yuki Kajiura wrote the lyrics.